Sjafruddin Prawiranegara: Personal life

 Sjafruddin married Tengku Halimah, daughter of the district chief of Buahbatu and a descendant of a King of Pagaruyung, whom he had met in Bandung, on 31 January 1941.
 The couple had eight children.
 During the PDRI months, his family remained in Yogyakarta under protection of Hamengkubuwono IX, while during the PRRI period they followed Sjafruddin to West Sumatra.
 His 1950s biography described Sjafruddin as "unskilled in sweet-talk", but noted he was "funny and has a lot of humor".
 He had a limited grasp of Arabic, which he learned in the 1950s.
 During Sjafruddin's imprisonment after his PRRI involvement, his family was homeless for a time due to the seizure of their house.
 For some time, they stayed at the homes of family and friendly Masyumi politicians, and one of his children could only enroll at a Catholic school thanks to I. J. Kasimo's intervention.
 Eventually, once Deputy Prime Ministers Leimena and Soebandrio became aware of his family's situation, their home was returned and Leimena provided the family with basic needs.
-When Sukarno also learned of the family's problems, he gave the family two cars.
+When Sukarno also learned of the family's problems, he arranged for a businessman to give the family two cars.